renovate-bot/khulnasoft-lab-_-vulx/docs/docs/configuration/filtering.md

 # Filtering
-Trivy provides various methods for filtering the results.
+Vul provides various methods for filtering the results.

 ## By Status